markvdlaan93/vgs-speaker-identification/README.md

-# master-thesis
+# Speaker identification in a RNN based on VGS
-Data Science: Business and Governance - Master Thesis
+Master Thesis for Data Science: Business and Governance 2018